US$ 1.97/ Gallon

 Five types of jet fuel are covered by current Chinese specifications.
-Previously, each grade was numbered with a prefix RP, they are now renamed No 1 Jet Fuel, No 2 Jet Fuel etc. RP-I and RP-2 are kerosines which are similar to Soviet TS-1.
+Previously, each grade was numbered with a prefix RP, they are now renamed No 1 Jet Fuel, No 2 Jet Fuel etc. RP-I and RP-2 are kerosenes which are similar to Soviet TS-1.
 They both have low flash point (minimum 28 degrees C).

 RP-1 freeze point is -60 degrees C and RP-2 is -50 degrees C. RP-3 is basically as Western Jet A-1, produced as an export grade.
 RP-4 is a wide-cut type fuel similar to Western Jet B and Soviet T-2.
-RP-5 is a high flash point kerosine similar to that used in the West by naval aircrafl operating on aircraft carriers.
+RP-5 is a high flash point kerosene similar to that used in the West by naval aircraft operating on aircraft carriers.
 Virtually all jet fuel produced in China is now RP-3 (renamed No 3 Jet Fuel).

 INTERNATIONAL SPECIFICATIONS - AFQRJOS checklist

 As jet fuel supply arrangements have become more complex, involving co-mingling of product in joint storage facilities, a number of fuel suppliers developed a document which became known as the Aviation Fuel Quality Requirements for Jointly Operated Systems, or AFQRJOS, Check List.
 The Check List represents the most stringent requirements of the DEF STAN and ASTM specifications for JET A-1.
 By definition, any product meeting Check List requirements will also meet either DEF STAN or ASTM specifications.

 Fuel delivered to the Check List embodies the most stringent requirements of the following specifications: -

 (b) ASTM D1655 Kerosine Type Jet A-1,